If you want to launch an online course, you need to have a solid product launch plan.

 5. Authority.
 When you share high quality content with your audience, people see you as the go-to person in your niche.
 This hugely influences your audience to sign up to your course.

-In short, a product launch is an incredibly powerful marketing method because it builds on social triggers that influences people’s buying behaviours.
+In short, a product launch is an incredibly powerful marketing method because it builds on social triggers that influences people’s decisions and buying behaviours.

 Now, let’s dig into the steps you need to take to have a successful product launch.

 12 steps to have a successful product launch